ndd21/PHYS281/docs/demo-anaconda.md

-    Once installed, click on the Windows start button (the :fontawesome-brands-windows: in the bottom left of the screen), and the menu should now contain "Anaconda3 (64-bit)", which can be clicked on to reveal several installed programmes.
+    Once installed, click on the Windows start button (the :fontawesome-brands-windows: in the bottom left of the screen), and the menu should now contain "Anaconda3 (64-bit)", which can be clicked on to reveal several installed programs.

     ![Anaconda start menu](img/anaconda-start-menu.png)

-    Alternatively, type "Anaconda" into the search bar to see the installed programmes.
+    Alternatively, type "Anaconda" into the search bar to see the installed programs.

 === "Installation on Mac OS"
     * Visit [https://www.anaconda.com/products/individual](https://www.anaconda.com/products/individual)